 The second option is straightforward because you declutter and organize everything all at once.
 However, you may purchase too many products (Always check the store’s return policy before buying!) or the wrong product if decluttering or organizing doesn’t go the way you expect.

 Then again, maybe you will use both options depending on which one fits your clients’ needs.
 Whatever you choose, your onboarding process needs to incorporate this.

 You need a standard operating procedure in place.
 It can be a simple checklist that briefly describes each step in the process, from initial contact (discovery call) to preparing for the first appointment.

 In the initial contact phase, you:

-- Capture the client’s concerns (listen, not talk).
+- Capture the client’s concerns (listen, try not to talk too much).

-- Collect the information you need to understand their organizing project.
+- Collect the information you need to understand them and their organizing project.